DanielleQuinn/FFAW_April2022/README.md

 #### 4. Download the workshop materials

 Click on the green button labelled "Code" near the top of the screen.
 Select "Download ZIP".
 Once downloaded, unzip these files and save them to a **new folder** on your computer that is easy to find.

+### Office Hours
+If you are having any trouble with the above steps or would like to review any of these steps, please join the Zoom Office Hours on 25 April.
+Please check your email for details and link information.